 Gregg Jarrett joined Fox News in 2002 and is based in New York.
 He currently serves as a legal analyst and offers commentary across both Fox News Channel and Fox Business Network.
 His frequent opinion columns are featured on the Fox News website.

-Jarrett’s latest book, Witch Hunt: The Story Of The Greatest Mass Delusion In American Political History, was published in October of 2019 and debuted at # 3 on The New York Times Bestseller list.
+Jarrett’s book, Witch Hunt: The Story Of The Greatest Mass Delusion In American Political History, was published in October of 2019 and debuted at # 3 on The New York Times Bestseller list.

 His first book, The Russia Hoax: The Illicit Scheme To Clear Hillary Clinton And Frame Donald Trump, was published in July of 2018 and ranked # 1 on The New York Times Bestseller list for several weeks.